AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets_API.md

 The namespace identifier

-`[optional] int skip`
+[optional] `int skip`

-An optional parameter representing the zero-based offset of the first retrieved asset.
+An optional parameter representing the zero-based offset of the first asset to retrieve.
 If not specified, a default value of 0 is used.

-`[optional] int count`
+[optional] `int count`

-An optional parameter representing the maximum number of retrieved assets.
+An optional parameter representing the maximum number of assets to retrieve.
 If not specified, a default value of 100 is used.

 ### Response
-Add API method response.
-Enter a description and a type, mention body as well.
-Use a table to present responses.
-Code example can follow.
+The response includes a status code and a body.

 | Status Code | Body Type | Description |
 |--|--|--|